 All three versions follow the story line faithfully.
 Carolers carol, wasselers wassel, Scrooge repents (and is redeemed), and Tiny Tim is spared.
 Your average holiday viewer views the Dickens tale as a wonderful moral lesson, a triumph of the human spirit over crass commercialism, and a fitting tribute to the Baby Jesus.
 A closer, unbiased, and more critical analysis of this classic Christmas story reveals something else, however.

 Scrooge is a man after my own heart.
 He is smart and successful, savvy in the matters of business, and loathes other people, wanting only to be left alone.
 Ebeneezer Scrooge is infuriated by those who will not leave him alone and becomes helpless in stopping the tide of relatives and do-gooders who are on a mission to change his beliefs, like it or not.
-The behavior that is condoned in this movie is chilling, unmistakable, and familiar.
+The behavior that is condoned in this movie is unmistakable and familiar.
 The message of this story is that it is okay to use the despicable practices of torture and terror to promote your religious agenda.
 It is okay for a law-abiding and legitimate businessman to be brutalized for his lack of religious beliefs.
 It is okay to disregard legitimate business contracts because of your own fiscal irresponsibility and poor decisions.
-Scrooge provides a much needed service by issuing B-C loans to marginal credit risks, providing much needed liquidity into the economy of his city.
+Scrooge provides a much needed service by issuing B-C loans to marginal credit risks, providing liquidity into the economy of his city.
 The loans appear to be mostly unsecured and very risky.
 There is absolutely no evidence that Mr. Scrooge is doing anything underhanded or illegal, he merely loans money to people who borrow it from him of their own free will, and he tries to collect it when it is due.
-For this service, Scrooge is loathed and resented by those who, instead of taking responsibility for their own behavior, embrace superstition, religious holidays, and pray for his death.
+For this service, Scrooge is loathed and resented by those who, instead of taking responsibility for their own behavior, they embrace superstition, religious holidays, and pray for his death.

 In an unforgettable night of terror, Scrooge is abused mentally and physically by uninvited spirits, as he deprived of sleep, humiliated, and threatened with death unless he “redeems” himself and becomes a believer in Christmas.
 This central theme is no different from what is practiced by modern day Christianity.
 The only thing that Scrooge was guilty of was his genuine desire to separate himself from the spectacle and hypocrisy of Christmas.
 His only crime was that he wanted to be left alone.